0xCoto/Virgo/paper.md

 data from radio telescopes.
-It is an easy-to-use open-source spectrometer and radiometer based on the GNU Radio framework [@gnuradio], and is conveniently applicable to any radio telescope working with a GNU Radio-supported software-defined radio (SDR - a radio receiver architecture which applies certain functionalities on an embedded system/computer by means of software).
+It is an easy-to-use open-source spectrometer and radiometer based on the GNU Radio framework [@gnuradio], and is conveniently applicable to any radio telescope working with a GNU Radio-supported software-defined radio (SDR; a radio receiver architecture where some conventional hardware-based steps are replicated in software (@Dillinger:2003)).

-`%Comment: Wikipedia cites the parentheses statement with 'Markus Dillinger, Kambiz Madani, Nancy Alonistioti (2003).
-Software Defined Radio: Architectures, Systems and Functions.
-Wiley & Sons. p. xxxiii.
-ISBN 0-470-85164-3'.
-Should I do the same?`
+(SDR - a radio receiver architecture which applies certain functionalities on an embedded system/computer by means of software).

 `%Comment [to Paul]: How do you suggest we cite GNU Radio?`